mkaemmerer/pocketsphinx-web/README.md

 ## Building

-Sphinx is built using [Gulp](https://github.com/gulpjs/gulp).
+Pocketsphinx-Web is built using [Gulp](https://github.com/gulpjs/gulp).
 If you have [npm](https://npmjs.org) installed, you can build the project by calling

 ```
 npm install && gulp